EvotecIT/PSSharedGoods/Readme.md

 ## Changelog

+- 0.0.200
+  - 📦 Added `Convert-ExchangeRecipient` (replacement to `Convert-ExchangfeRecipientDetails` which will be removed in the future (too slow))
 - 0.0.199 - 2021.04.12
   - 📦 Added `Join-Uri` - Provides ability to join two Url paths together
   - 📦 Added `Join-UriQuery` - Provides ability to join two Url paths together including advanced querying which is useful for RestAPI/GraphApi calls